-Navigation tabs - Touch on an item to present its associated sources or channels to the matrix view.
-Multiple items can be displayed at the same time (Radio mode disabled) or one at a time (Radio mode enabled).

-Destinations - Input and Mix channel names and colours are displayed.
+- Navigation tabs Touch on an item to present its associated sources or channels to the matrix view. - Destinations Input and Mix channel names and colours are displayed.
 A green tick appears when any source is assigned to the channel.
-Touch a channel name or number to edit its name and colour.

-Zoom - Use the two buttons provided or a two-fingers pinch in the screen area to zoom in and out.
-Low levels of zoom provide a good overview of the I/O patch but disable crosspoint operation to prevent accidental changes.

-Sources - The source number is greyed out if already patched, highlighted in red if +48V is detected at the socket, or striped (grey and black) if an incompatible module is fitted, for example an output module in a DX32.
+Touch a channel name or number to edit its name and colour. - Zoom Use the two buttons provided or a two-fingers pinch in the screen area to zoom in and out.
+Low levels of zoom provide a good overview of the I/O patch but disable cross-point operation to prevent accidental changes. - Sources The source number is greyed out if already patched, highlighted in red if +48V is detected at the socket, or striped when the input is not available in the current system configuration.